Staging for small cell lung cancer

 - Whether the cancer has spread to other parts of the body

-Stages are described using Roman numerals from 0 to IV (0 to 4).
+Stages are described using the number zero and Roman numerals from I to IV (0 to 4).
 Some stages are further divided into A and B. As a rule, the lower the number, the less the cancer has spread.
 A higher number, such as stage IV (4), means a more advanced cancer.

 This system is used more often for non-small cell lung cancer.
 It is used less often for small cell lung cancer, mainly because treatment options don’t vary much between these detailed stages.